 Please ensure that all chairs and personal belongings are kept within the red-carpeted area of Seminar Room 2 to allow sufficient space around the outside edge of the Seminar Room for an emergency evacuation.

 The fire alarm is tested each Friday at 9:30am.

 If you require first aid, please contact Reception.

 Furniture items such as footrests, fans, desk lamps and additional small tables are available on request from Reception.
 If you have any problems with the furniture provided or require something that is not already in your office please email reception[at]newton.ac[dot]uk.

 See also Stationery.

 Insurance policies at the Institute cover only Institute equipment.
 If you wish to bring your own computer or other equipment, please ensure that you obtain adequate insurance cover.

-The Institute has a scheme of ‘Junior Membership of the Newton Institute’.
+The Institute has a scheme of ‘Junior Membership of the Isaac Newton Institute’.
 Graduate students and early-career researchers in UK universities within 5 years of receiving their PhD are eligible to apply.
-Details on eligibility, how to apply for membership, and procedures for applying for grants, can be found on our Junior Members page.
+Full details can be found on the Junior Members page.

 Lectures / Seminars:

 Lectures and seminars should be arranged with the agreement and cooperation of the organisers of the two programmes running at any one time.
 Seminar rooms should be booked three working days in advance through Reception.
 Please note that lectures / seminars should not be booked to finish after 17:00.